abhishek-kumar-code/Redfish_Public/Specification.md

 The OEM identifier portion of the property name may be followed by an underscore and any additional string to allow further creation of namespaces of OEM-specified objects as desired by the OEM, e.g., "Contoso_xxxx" or "EID_412_xxxx".
 The form and meaning of any text that follows the trailing underscore is completely OEM-specific.
 OEM-specified extension suffixes may be case sensitive, depending on the OEM.
 Generic client software should treat such extensions, if present, as opaque and not attempt to parse nor interpret the content.

 There are many ways this suffix could be used, depending on OEM need.
-For example, the Contoso company may have a sub-organization "Research", in which case the OEM-specified property name might be extended to be "Contoso_Research".
+For example, the Contoso company may have a suborganization "Research", in which case the OEM-specified property name might be extended to be "Contoso_Research".
 Alternatively, it could be used to identify a namespace for a functional area, geography, subsidiary, and so on.

 The OEM identifier portion of the name will typically identify the company or organization that created and maintains the schema for the property.
 However, this is not a requirement.
 The identifier is only required to uniquely identify the party that is the top-level manager of a namespace to prevent collisions between OEM property definitions from different vendors or organizations.
 Consequently, the organization for the top of the namespace may be different than the organization that provides the definition of the OEM-specified property.
 For example, Contoso may allow one of their customers, e.g., "CustomerA", to extend a Contoso product with certain CustomerA proprietary properties.
 In this case, although Contoso allocated the name "Contoso_customers_CustomerA" it could be CustomerA that defines the content and functionality under that namespace.
 In all cases, OEM identifiers should not be used except with permission or as specified by the identified company or organization.

 ##### URIs for OEM resources

 Companies, OEMs, and other organizations can define additional resources and link to them using a `NavigationProperty` from an [Oem property](#oem-property) found in a standard Redfish Resource.
-To avoid URI collisions with other OEM resources and future Redfish standard resources, the URIs for OEM resources shall be in the form of:
+In order to avoid URI collisions with other OEM resources and future Redfish standard resources, the URIs for OEM resources shall be in the form of:

 ` *BaseUri*/Oem/*OemName*/*ResourceName*`